-Dr. Goya admits he used to be a rebel from a young age.
-At 17 he decided he was not happy about aging and that he wanted to make a difference.
-He became a biochemist in the hope he could do something about age-related health deterioration, and he continues to rebel against mother nature to this day.
+Dr. Goya admits that he used to be a rebel from a young age.
+At 17, he decided he was not happy about aging and that he wanted to make a difference.
+He became a biochemist in the hope he could do something about age-related health deterioration, and he continues to rebel against Mother Nature to this day.

-Dr. Goya has lead a number of studies on cellular reprogramming and restoration of function in important organs like the thymus and the brain.
+Dr. Goya has led a number of studies on cellular reprogramming and restoration of function in important organs, such as the thymus and the brain.
 He is also daring to challenge death itself by studying different aspects of cryopreservation, and he openly supports cryonics as a logical extension of medicine.

-In 2011, Jean-Marc Lemaitre famously reset cells from people aged over 100 back to the state of cells from a 20 years old person.
-This is the basis for induced pluripotent stem cells (iPSC) therapy, and our understanding of how these factors work has been refined in the time since then.
+In 2011, Jean-Marc Lemaitre famously reset cells from people aged over 100 back to the state of a 20-year-old’s cells .
+This is the basis for induced pluripotent stem cell (iPSC) therapy, and our understanding of how these factors work has been refined in the time since then.

 Resetting epigenetic alterations – a hallmark of aging

-You might be curious about how the various organs and tissues in the body are so different to each other, considering they share the same genetic code in our DNA.
-In fact, DNA is modified by epigenetic information that changes gene expression by either silencing, reducing, or enhancing the expression of particular genes as needed by the different tissue types.
+While the various organs and tissues in the body are so different from each other, they share the same genetic code in our DNA.
+This is due to the epigenetic information that changes gene expression by either silencing, reducing, or enhancing the expression of particular genes as needed by the different tissue types.
 This is how, for example, liver cells or lung cells know what they are and how to behave.

 You might consider epigenetics to be like a lens that focuses gene expression, and moving the lens around in different ways changes how those genes are expressed and how cells function.

-Unfortunately, the aging process changes our epigenetic information, which is detrimental to our gene expression.
-This change of gene expression from a pro-youthful one to a pro-aging one is thought to be a major reason we age.
-Indeed iPSC experiments strongly support this notion as cells can be rolled back from an aged state to a nearly new state by activating the Yamanaka factors.
+Unfortunately, aging changes our epigenetic information, which is detrimental to our gene expression.
+This change of gene expression from a pro-youthful one to a pro-aging one is thought to be a major reason that we age.
+Indeed, iPSC experiments strongly support this notion, as cells can be rolled back from an aged state to a nearly new state by activating the Yamanaka factors.

 Reversing epigenetic alterations in living animals

-Recently, progress has been made using these factors in living animals, rather than just on cells in a dish, by Juan Carlos Izpisua Belmonte and his colleagues at the Salk institute.
+Recently, progress has been made using these factors in living animals, rather than just on cells in a dish, by Juan Carlos Izpisua Belmonte and his colleagues at the Salk institute .
 Transgenic mice had their epigenetic alterations reset by using the Yamanaka factors in situ to reprogram them.
-Very much like iPSC therapy, but in a living animal.
+This is very much like iPSC therapy but in a living animal.

 This now opens the door for the possibility of reprogramming cells in people to make them functionally younger again.
-Indeed Dr. Maria Blasco and her team recently followed up the experiment by Dr. Belmonte and showed that when cells are reprogrammed in vivo it also resets telomere length.
+Indeed, Dr. Maria Blasco and her team recently followed up Dr. Belmonte’s experiment and showed that reprogramming cells in vivo also resets telomere length.

-Unfortunately, translating this reprogramming to humans is not as simple as the work by Dr. Belmonte, who created transgenic mice.
+Unfortunately, translating this reprogramming to humans is not as simple as in Dr. Belmonte’s experiment, which involved transgenic mice.
 These mice were genetically engineered to express Yamanaka factors when given a common antibiotic as a trigger.
 We cannot engineer humans in this way due to ethical considerations, and even if we could, this would have to be done at the embryonic stage.
-So the therapy as it is could not be used in already aged people.
+So, the therapy as it is could not be used in already aged people.

 If a way to activate these dormant genes can be found, it would mean we could reprogram our cells and reset them to a functionally younger state, which would rejuvenate the body.
 The debate over whether epigenetic changes are a reason why we age or if they are just a consequence of aging continues, but with rapid progress in this area, hopefully the matter will be settled soon.

-If it turns out epigenetic alterations are a primary cause of aging, then this will have huge implications for how rejuvenation biotech will play out in the coming decades.
-Equally so if it turns out epigenetic alterations are a consequence of other forms of damage and not a primary driver of aging, for this is also valuable information.
+If it turns out that epigenetic alterations are a primary cause of aging, this fact will have huge implications for how rejuvenation biotech will play out in the coming decades.
+This is equally true if it turns out that epigenetic alterations are a consequence of other forms of damage and not a primary driver of aging, as this would also be valuable information.

-This is why there is an urgent need to conduct more tests to answer these questions, so that future research efforts can then be focused on addressing the root of the problem.
-LEAF is supporting fundamental scientific research via our platform Lifespan.io, a crowdfunding platform where researchers can host breakthrough projects to address gaps in our knowledge and drive progress forward faster.
+There is an urgent need to conduct more tests to answer these questions so that future research efforts can be focused on addressing the root of the problem.
+LEAF is supporting fundamental scientific research via our platform Lifespan.io, a crowdfunding platform where researchers can host breakthrough projects to address gaps in our knowledge and drive progress forward more quickly.